Kr4is/Kr4is/README.md

 # Hello, I'm Bruno Cabado 🎩

-I am a PhD researcher in computer science, with a computer science degree and a master's degree in high-performance computing and experience in the private sector in both large and smaller companies.
-During my studies I concentrated on the branch of computing in order to face complex problems and later, with the master on high-performance computing, optimize processes as much as possible.
+I am an Artificial Intelligence Engineer and PhD Researcher specializing in Natural Language Processing, Computer Vision, and Deep Learning, currently based in Galicia, Spain.
+With a background that includes a degree in Computer Science and a Master's in High-Performance Computing, I have experience in the private sector with both large and small companies.
+My academic and professional journey has been focused on tackling complex problems and optimizing processes as much as possible.

-Currently I am dedicated to developing AI-based applications and optimizing them to be used in real time.
-I also like sports, being a federated basketball player, and the world of free and open source software.
+Currently, I am dedicated to developing AI-based applications and optimizing them for real-time use.
+I am also a passionate advocate for free and open-source software and enjoy sports, being a federated basketball player.

 ### Trajectory

-- 💼 **AI based Software Engineer** at [Cinfo](https://www.cinfo.es/es/)
+- 💼 **AI Engineer**
-- 🔭 PhD Researcher in **Computer Science** at [UDC](https://udc.gal/) and [Cinfo](https://www.cinfo.es/es/)
+- 🔭 **PhD in Artificial Intelligence**
-- 🔭 Bachelor's degree in **Computer Engineering** at [UDC](https://udc.gal/)
+- 🔭 **Master's degree in Computer Science**
-- 🔭 Master's degree in **High Performance Computing** at [UDC](https://udc.gal/)
+- 🔭 **Bachelor's degree in Computer Engineering**
-- 🌱 I’m currently learning **Artifical Intelligence**
 - ⚙️ Mastering: `.py`, `.cpp`
 - 👯 I’m looking to collaborate on **Open Source** projects
 - 💬 I'm mostly active within the **Free and Open Source** communities